Nature is Not for the Weak - Lone Druid 7.12

 The big selling point is that this build is fast

-I have been experimenting with the item and looking at how to fit it in to your other item timings on either build and I have been really impressed with how work it can do.
+I have been looking into the item and how to fit it in to your other item timings on either build and I have been really impressed with how work it can do.
+It is meant to be as an alternative to midas, which shifts your priorities from a farming timing hero to an all-in early pushing machine.

 As soon as you get level 7 and have your seige creep you can basically have full control of the entire map and have taken most if not all of the towers by about 15-18 minutes.
 No siege creep?
 Grab a hellbear as the as aura lets you mow down towers almost as fast.